What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: SIMPLE STRUCTURE-BASED DRUG DESIGN

-\paragraph{Training data for $g_{\theta}$} To train the binding affinity predictor $g_{\theta}$, we need pairs of protein-ligand pairs with their affinity estimates.
-We chose not to use the CrossDocked2020 dataset, the gold standard for SBDD, for the following reasons: 1) even though it contains 100K protein-ligand pairs, there are only around 8K unique ligands, which can be insufficient for generalisation,
+\paragraph{Training data for $g_{\theta}$} To train the scoring model $g_{\theta}$, we need pairs of protein-ligand pairs with their affinity estimates.
+We chose not to use the CrossDocked2020 dataset, the gold standard for SBDD, for the following reasons: 1) even though it contains 100K protein-ligand pairs, there are only around 8K unique ligands,

 2) for a given protein pocket there may exist ligands with better affinity than what is present in the data and 3) for the scoring model to assign good values only to good structures, it needs to be trained also on examples with very poor binding affinity which are not available.